Ex-Saudi spy chief: No independent Khashoggi investigation

-NEW YORK (AP) — Prince Turki Al-Faisal, Saudi Arabia’s former spy chief, says the country is proud of its judicial system and will never accept an international investigation into the killing of Saudi journalist Jamal Khashoggi.
+NEW YORK (AP) — Prince Turki Al-Faisal, Saudi Arabia’s former spy chief, said Friday the country is proud of its judicial system and will never accept an international investigation into the killing of Saudi journalist Jamal Khashoggi.

 U.N.
-Secretary-General Antonio Guterres, human rights groups and some government leaders have called for an independent probe into the Oct.
-2 killing of the Washington Post columnist at the Saudi Consulate in Istanbul.
+Secretary-General Antonio Guterres, human rights groups, and some government leaders have called for an independent probe into the Oct.
+2 killing of the Washington Post columnist at the Saudi Consulate in Istanbul where he had gone to get papers so he could marry his Turkish fiance.
+The United States called Monday for a “thorough, conclusive and transparent” investigation at the Geneva-based Human Rights Council.

-Turki said he expects the kingdom to live up to its promise “to put all of the facts on the table” and answer questions including what happened to Khashoggi’s body.
+Turki said in a speech and question-and-answer session at the International Peace Institute think tank that he expects the kingdom to live up to its promise to investigate and “put all of the facts on the table” and answer all outstanding questions, including what happened to Khashoggi’s body.

-Turki told the International Peace Institute think tank Friday that Khashoggi was the Saudi embassy spokesman when he was ambassador to the United States and Britain, and they had been “very friendly over the years.”
+“The kingdom is not going to accept an international tribunal to look into something that is Saudi, and the Saudi judicial system is sound, it is up, it is running, and it will take its course,” he said.
+“The kingdom … will never accept foreign interference in that system.”

 Most Read Nation & World Stories